Wetlands are permanently or temporarily wet areas that support plants and animals specially adapted to wet conditions.

 Find out more about threats to wetlands.

-Waikato Regional Council helps protect wetlands through the Environmental Initiatives Fund.
+Waikato Regional Council helps protect wetlands through the Environmental Initiatives Fund and through wetland drainage rules.

 The National Wetland Trust(external link) was established in 1999 to increase the appreciation of wetlands and their values by all New Zealanders.
-The Trust plans to build a state-of-the-art wetland interpretation centre near Lake Rotopiko, between Hamilton and Te Awamutu.
+The Trust has been restoring a regionally significant peat lake and swamp forest complex as part of their plans to build a state-of-the-art wetland interpretation centre near Lake Rotopiko, between Hamilton and Te Awamutu.